OspOsp/Bellabeat-Reanalysis-High-level-recommendations-to-improve-health-related-apps/README.md

-# Bellabeat Case Study — High-level recommendations to improve health-related apps
+# Bellabeat Reanalysis — High-level recommendations to improve health-related apps

 Google Data Analytics Certificate capstone.
 An analysis of 18 Fitbit tracker datasets (33 users, 31 days, ~5.5 million rows) asking how a wellness technology company should